GF Blue logo

 7 min to read

-The Leading Fleet's application may be closed, but it's still worth understanding the difference between “submitted” and “standout” when it comes down to how clearly you tell your story and back it up with results.
+While applications for the 2027 Leading Fleets have not yet opened, it's still worth understanding the difference between “submitted” and “standout” when it comes down to how clearly you tell your story and back it up with results.

 To help fleets put their best foot forward, and plan for next year's process, we asked this year’s Leading Fleets judges two simple questions: what applicants should keep in mind as they complete the form, and why the process is worth the time, even before the winners are announced.